How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

-Although here we focused on the steady state, we also remark that the linear uncorrelated component of the steady-state is superradiant and would be quickly dissipated by switching the drive off, leaving behind a slowly-decaying correlated subradiant state.
-In the Supplemental Material \cite{sm} we also discuss an important role played by non-linearities in the relaxation of dynamical correlation functions, rather than in the steady-state density matrix.
+Although here we focused on the steady state, we also remark that the linear, uncorrelated component of the steady-state is superradiant and would be quickly dissipated by switching the drive off, leaving behind a slowly-decaying correlated subradiant state.
+In addition, nonlinearities also play and important role in shaping the dynamical correlation functions -- rather than the steady-state density matrix.
+This is shown in SM Note \ref{sm:correlation_functions_relaxation}, where the two-point local correlations are shown to fail to relax altogether if nonlinearities are neglected, thus those in turn completely determine the relaxation behaviour.

-\textit{Discussion -- } Our results demonstrate a novel, unexpected nonlinear regime of quantum emitters ensembles, a long-standing quantum many-body problem in atomic physics \cite{dickeDicke1954,lehmbergLehmberg1970,agarwalAgarwal1970,grossHaroche1982}.
-In fact, the weak-drive regime of these systems had been widely regarded as a linear regime, well described by classical equations of motion~\cite{ruostekoskiJavanainen1997,javanainenJavanainen1999,leeRuostekoski2016,williamsonRuostekoski2020,bettlesAdams2015,bettlesAdams2016,parmeeCooper2018,sutherlandRobicheaux2016,robicheauxSuresh2021,glicensteinBrowaeys2020,guerinKaiser2016}.
-We demonstrated that this is instead strongly non-linear in the case of large subwavelength arrays, due to the important contribution of resonant higher-order processes exciting single-particle subradiant mode-pairs.
-Using a Dynamical Mean-Field Theory (DMFT), we predicted that this results into a steady-state of interacting, subradiant excitations pairs, characterised by correlations with two-mode squeezing and long-range character.

-Our predictions can be realised in different experimental platforms.
-Namely, they can be tested in current experiments with semiconductor dipolar excitons \cite{lagoinDubin2024}, which already operate in suitable subwavelength regimes.
-They could also be implemented in upcoming experiments with ultracold atoms \cite{ruiBloch2020,srakaewZeiher2023} that are close to achieving suitable lattice spacings.
-Both platforms directly implement the model studied.

-Our results have significant potential for applications.
-They demonstrate that the weak-drive regime of subwavelength quantum emitter arrays ought to be reconsidered with renewed interest.
-This is an especially interesting regime, as it combines strong non-linearities with weak driving powers.
-As a result, it opens new avenues for non-linear quantum optics \cite{krasnokAlu2018,liZentgraf2017, solntsevKivshar2021,wildLukin2018}.
-For example, it could be used for the generation of entangled photon pairs: in finite-size chains, the correlated pairs of subradiant atomic excitation, created via the non-linear mechanism described, can scatter into outgoing entangled photons at the chain boundaries -- where subradiant modes couple to propagating photon modes \cite{asenjo-garciaChang2017}.

-In addition, the combination of weak driving and strong non-linearities allows to prepare quantum-correlated states of the emitters, and possibly to control them coherently, while avoiding significant heating effects that would occur in more conventional nonlinear regimes at strong driving.
-This lays the ground for exploring, controlling and harnessing such correlations.
-In particular, the predicted steady-state, featuring multi-mode squeezing correlations together with a simple preparation scheme, has significant potential for quantum metrology.
-There, states with this kind of correlations are highly sought after \cite{maNori2011}, but finding viable preparation schemes is a major challenge \cite{kuriyattilDaley2024}.